techgrounds/techgrounds-JonBoers/01_Linux_1/Linux8.md

 notice the identical lines because i also created a sudo crontab because of the trouble-shooting.
 Eventually removed the sudo crontab cause the list is long enough as it is.
+Also set original crontab to once a year.

 Create a script that writes available disk space to a log file in ‘/var/logs’.
 Use a cron job so that it runs weekly.